zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 and how to be executed.
 For more information check out [this](https://chris48s.github.io/blogmarks/github/2021/11/06/composite-actions-reusable-workflows.html#:~:text=A%20composite%20action%20is%20presented,separately%20in%20the%20summary%20output.) blogpost that goes a bit more in detail on the differences.

-## :speech_balloon: 4.
+## 💬 4.
 Expose control of Github Actions to developers with comment interaction

 It is hard finding the correct atomized triggers for your workflows.
 "Should we run this on every pull request?
 Should we only run this on PRs from 'dev' to 'main'?
 Should we run this only for changes within a given directory?"